Entropy-Foundation/reward_distribution/README.md

 ## Overview
 This module implements distribution of deposited assets to beneficiaries:

-- Admin deposits rewards into a **vault resource account** controlled by the module.
+- Anyone can deposit tokens into a **vault resource account** controlled by the module.
 - For each cycle/epoch, admin uploads a **Merkle root** committing to users’ **cumulative** entitlements.
 - A user claims with `(user, entitled_cumulative, proof)`.
 The module checks the proof against the current root and pays `entitled_cumulative − previously_claimed`.
 - Claimed totals are recorded on‑chain to prevent double claims.